 Foods high in vitamins are believed to protect cells and their telomeres from oxidative damage.
 A diet high in antioxidant foods, like berries and artichokes, can slow down aging and help prevent or reduce cell damage.

-Additionally, taking a multivitamin supplement to bridge the gap between the foods you’re eating and what your body needs might lengthen telomeres as well.
+Additionally, one 2023 cross-sectional study showed that vitamin C was positively correlated with telomere length, as greater dietary vitamin C intake was associated with longer telomeres.
+Also, taking a multivitamin supplement to bridge the gap between the foods you’re eating and what your body needs might lengthen telomeres as well.
 One study found that women who took a daily supplement had telomeres that were about 5 percent longer than nonusers.
-(9)

 But supplements still can’t mimic all the health benefits of eating real, wholesome foods.
 The same study found that, even after adjusting for supplement use, participants who ate foods high in vitamins C and E also had longer telomeres.
 Oranges, peppers and kale are among the top vitamin C foods.
 For vitamin E, turn to almonds, spinach and sweet potatoes.

 It’s time to unroll your mat and unwind.
 In a 2014 study among breast cancer survivors, those who participated in mindful meditation and practiced yoga kept their telomeres at the same length; the telomeres of the control group, who did neither activity, shortened during the study time.

 A study among men found that, after three months of a vegan diet, aerobic exercise and stress management, including yoga, there was increased telomerase activity.
 A follow-up study found that those lifestyle changes are associated with longer telomeres.